eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/workflow-trigger/index.md

 ## Introduction

-Workflow Triggers allow for execution of data integration workflows inside of the exploration interface.
+Workflow Trigger allow for manual execution of data integration workflows inside of the exploration interface.

 Optionally, a reference to the resource in view on workflow execution can be sent, allowing an executed workflow to act specifically on this resource (or a specific portion of the Knowledge Graph related to it).
-Workflow triggers are associated to Node Shapes by defining special-purpose non-validating Property Shape resources.
+Workflow trigger are associated to Node Shapes by defining special-purpose non-validating Property Shape resources.

-## Defining Workflow Triggers
+## Setup

-Workflow Triggers can be defined and used in any active [Shape Catalog](../../explore-and-author/building-a-customized-user-interface) (active means, it is imported from the main Shape Catalog).
+Workflow Trigger can be defined and used in any active [Shape Catalog](../index.md) (active means, it is imported from the main Shape Catalog).
 A workflow trigger resource references a data integration workflow by URI.

 ![](./create_new_workflow_trigger.png)